bowling233/TechStack/docs/软件/程序设计语言/C++.md

     - Recover: `.clear()`, `.clear(flags)`, `.setstate(flags)`, `.rdstate()`.

     ```cpp
-    // turns offfailbitand badbitbut all other bits unchanged
+    // turns off failbit and badbit but all other bits unchanged
     cin.clear(cin.rdstate() & ~cin.failbit & ~cin.badbit);
     ```

-Each output streammanages a buffer.
+Each output stream manages a buffer.
 Several conditions that cause the buffer to be flushed:

 - The program completes normally.
 - the buffer can become full.